Pediatric Dental Emergencies – Coppell, TX

 Possible Broken or Fractured Jaw

 If the jaw is broken or fractured as a result of a bad fall or sporting injury, the patient is likely to experience severe pain, oral bleeding, discomfort while chewing, jaw stiffness and/or bruising in the face.
 The best option moving forward is to go to the emergency room.
-After your condition has stabilized, get to our office so a closer examination can be performed.
+After your condition has stabilized, get to our dental office so a closer examination can be performed.
 We’ll confirm if any teeth were broken as a result of the injury.